fraronbalsara/E-Commerce-Full-Stack-Web-Application/README.md

 ### `create database emart_database;`
 Ensure MySQL is running on default port 3306.
 Run the above command in MySQL to create a local database for our application.
 Spring Boot Models will later setup the tables for us on running the application.
-OR
-### `C:\ProgramData\MySQL\MySQL Server 8.0\Data`
-Place the emart_database folder provided in the repository in the location mentioned above.
-Replace `MySQL Server 8.0` with your version of MySQL.
-Also Keep in mind `ProgramData` is a hidden file and you will need to make hidden files visible.
-Check out the section on how to view [hidden files](https://www.wired.com/story/how-to-find-hidden-files-windows-macos-android-ios/).

 ### `spring.datasource.password=root`
 Replace `root` in the above line with your database password for the root user in `C:\Users\bfrar\OneDrive\Desktop\E-Commerce Full Stack Web Application\backend-spring-boot-application\src\main\resources\application.properties`.